m4theuspereira-maker/template/README.md

 That's a simple solution to start APIs in nodejs if you don't want to download all dependencies every time when you start some new project.

-You can implement any architecture on this template and it already comes with prettier, jest, eslint, docker and suport for circleci if you wanna implement CI/CD in that platform.
+You can implement any architecture on this template and it already comes with prettier, vitest, eslint, docker and suport for circleci if you wanna implement CI/CD in that platform.

 ## Basics